That-Dev-Girl-Sites/jhalabi.com/_posts/2011-07-29-character-limit-in-yui.md

 excerpt: In the UI world, it is a good idea to let the users know about any constraints they have on any form fields.
 ---

 In the UI world, it is a good idea to let the users know about any constraints they have on any form fields.
 We all know this.
-There are a million ways to do this – through error messages, help text, and so on.
+There are a million ways to do this –- through error messages, help text, and so on.
 For character limits on input fields, the best way to avoid a user error is to limit the number of characters the user can physically type in the field.

 This is super easy for input boxes.
 Simply add the _maxlength_ attribute to the input HTML filed and _voila_!

 However, text area fields are a bit trickier.
-Character limits are not built into text area fields just yet as they are with input fields, so it is necessary to have a Javascript implementation if you need to limit the text prior to submitting a form.
+Character limits are not built into text area fields just yet as they are with input fields, so it is necessary to have a JavaScript implementation if you need to limit the text prior to submitting a form.

 So… I decided to write one.
 I sort of ran away with this example, mostly because there are so many things to consider from a user perspective.
 If someone is entering in a longer piece of text – for example, an e-mail to a customer service department or a review on a product – is it really better to just cut them off from entering more text before they have finished their thought?
 True, the user will not be able to submit the form until their giant essay has been tamed to fit within the character constraints.
 From a programmatic perspective, it is better to simply cut the user off.
 This ensures a successful form submission.